TomConlin/Semantic_Exchange_Format/README.md

  is called an edge (also called an arc or line)
 ```

-I am using the terms `nodes` and `edges` as the components which make a `graph`.
+I am using the terms `nodes` and `edges` as the components which make a `graph`,
+and assuming no degenerate cases such as disconnected nodes or edges.

-All graphs are not created equal and the more constraints a graph has
+All graphs are not created equal, and with the right constraints a graph becomes
-the easier it becomes to work with.
+much easier to work with.

 Several constraints to make graph processing easier